Just over three years ago I walked away from my 9 to 5 to start my own freelance business.

-I’ve received a lot of support from friends, family and fans.
+I’ve received a lot of love from friends, family and readers.
 I’ve also received a lot of questions about how I got to a place where I could leave my 9 to 5 and build a booming business in less than two years.
+In this blog post, I dive deep into some of the insights and tactics that helped me leave my job and launch a successful consulting business.

 Start hustlin’ while you still have your 9 to 5.